Last Updated: December 15, 2021

 What if there are architectural controls or urban design standards that would limit the mass, height, setbacks, and appearance of any new building on the parcel in question, holding to the same standards that would apply to a house?
 Some would say that the land use itself doesn't matter nearly as much as the building form.
 This line of thinking has given rise to an approach known as form-based codes.
 Proponent of this theory would de-emphasize any talk of spot zoning and instead choose to focus on whether buildings and their performance are substantially consistent with one another.

 In spite of the fact that we are retreating from some of the rigidity of traditional zoning with a welcome emphasis on how properties perform and how well traditional mixed-use neighborhoods have performed, it's also true that some instances of what most of us would call spot zoning really are indefensible.
 Let's take a closer look at the legal background of spot zoning.

 Courts rule against a scattered pattern of land use designations for two reasons:

 However, you will be much more effective if you rely on unselfish, objective arguments based on sound theory instead of resorting to name-calling about "spot zoning" if the case isn't clear-cut.
 Preserve your credibility for future controversies by being honest, calm, and rational with elected officials.
 Learn as much as you can about the zoning of surrounding properties, any comprehensive or small-area plans that have been adopted for the property in question, and the history of land uses on the parcel proposed for rezoning.

-Many times spot zoning isn't a scientific or empirical concept that we citizens can demonstrate; it's subjective.
+Many times spot zoning isn't a scientific or empirical concept that we citizens can demonstrate; it relies on subtle judgment calls.

 At the local level, when you hear talk about spot zoning, it may be simply a rhetorical flourish, or it may be a pretty fair summary of how most objective parties would view the situation.